Wedding Photography Timeline Builder

 Answer a few questions.
 I’ll recommend a photography start time, advise on First Look, and draft a timeline.

 (If you skip a First Look, full family + full bridal party portraits are typically during cocktail hour.
-To attend cocktail hour fully, portraits must happen before the ceremony and require a First Look.)
+If you want to attend cocktail hour fully, portraits must happen before the ceremony and usually require a First Look.)

 Basics